gunta/skypilot/FUNDING.md

 - 🇯🇵 Living in Japan
 - 💼 Working for a Japanese company
 - 🛠️ Creator of [OpenSTF](https://github.com/openstf/stf)
-- 🚀 Currently working on multiple open source projects including Sky Pilot
+- 🚀 Currently working on multiple open source projects including SkyPilot
 - ⏰ Your sponsorship allows me to justify working extra hours and add new features

 ## Sponsorship Tiers